Cultured meat: Nanomaterials

 Nanomaterials exhibit unique properties at the nanoscale.
 London-based Biomimetic Solutions is leveraging nanomaterials in order to create scaffolds.

-Cass Materials in Perth, Australia is using a dietary fibre called Nata de Coco (derived from coconuts) to create nanocellulose sponges for their BNC scaffold.
+Cass Materials in Perth, Australia, is using a dietary fibre called Nata de Coco (derived from coconuts) to create nanocellulose sponges for their BNC scaffold.
 Nata de Coco is biocompatible, has high porosity, facilitates cell adhesion and is biodegradable.

 Spinning

-Immersion Jet Spinning is a method of creating scaffolds by spinning polymers into fibres, It was developed by the Parker Group at Harvard.
+Immersion Jet Spinning is a method of creating scaffolds by spinning polymers into fibres.
+It was developed by the Parker Group at Harvard.
 Their platform uses centrifugal force to extrude a polymer solution through an opening in a rotating reservoir.
 During extrusion, the solution forms a jet that elongates and aligns as it crosses the air gap.
 The jet is directed into a vortex-controlled precipitation bath that chemically cross links or precipitates polymer nanofibers.
 Adjusting air gap, rotation and the solution changes the diameter of the resulting fibres.
 This method can spin scaffolds out of PPTA, nylon, DNA and nanofiber sheets.
 A nanofibrous scaffold made from alginate and gelatin was able to support the growth of C2C12 cells.
 Rabbit and bovine aortic smooth muscle myoblasts were able to adhere to the gelatin fibres.
 They formed aggregates on shorter fibres, and aligned tissue on the longer ones.
 Matrix Meats is using electrospinning—a process that uses electric force to turn charged polymers into fibres for scaffolds.
 Their scaffolds allowed meat marbling, are compatible with multiple cell lines, and are scalable.

 Additive manufacturing

 Another proposed way of structuring muscle tissue is additive manufacturing.
-Such a technique was perfected for industrial applications in manufacturing objects made out of plastic, nylon, metal, glass and other synthetic materials.
+Such a technique was perfected for industrial applications in manufacturing objects made out of plastic, metal, glass and other synthetic materials.
 The most common variation of the process involves incrementally depositing a filament in layers onto a bed until the object is completed.
 This method will most likely lend itself best to the application of cultured meat as opposed to other types such as binder jetting, material jetting or stereolithography that require a specific kind of resin or powder.

 A filament of muscle cells can be printed into a structure meant to resemble a finished meat product which can then be further processed for cell maturation.
 This technique has been demonstrated in a collaboration between 3D bioprinting solutions and Aleph Farms that used additive manufacturing to structure turkey cells on the International Space Station.
 3D bioprinting has been used to produce steak-like cultured meat, composed of three types of bovine cell fibers and with a structure of assembled of cell fibers that is similar to original meat.